iotaledger/iota.go/README.md

 * `pow_c` for C based PoW

 PoW implementation in Go is always available.
-Make sure to define `LocalProofOfWorkFunc` in your provider settings (i.e. `HTTPClientSettings`) if you want to use local PoW.
+If you want to use local PoW, make sure you define `LocalProofOfWorkFunc` in your provider settings such as `HTTPClientSettings`.

 ## Supporting the project